APIS v2.1 Standard

 Revocation

-Issuer status endpoints and nonce increments allow verifiers to reject stale credentials or signed actions immediately after suspension or revocation.
+Issuer status endpoints, proof artifacts, and nonce increments allow verifiers to reject stale credentials or signed actions immediately after suspension or revocation.

 Hardware Trust Anchors

-APIS v2.0 records the strength of the underlying key custody environment, from Tier 1 physical TPM 2.0 to Tier 4 development keys.
+APIS v2.1 records the strength of the underlying key custody environment, from Tier 1 physical TPM and confidential-compute evidence to Tier 4 development keys.

 Explore the Documentation